DiveGearAdvice.comUpdated April 2026

 Pros: Ultra-low volume, excellent hood seal, proven design Cons: Can feel tight on larger faces

-Pros: UK-designed, hood compatible, low-light optimised Cons: Premium price for a mask
+Pros: UK-designed, hood compatible, low-light optimized Cons: Premium price for a mask

 Pros: Wide field of view, comfortable fit, soft silicone Cons: Higher volume than frameless options